Star: The Shooter

 Dig-Dug hit his lowest point in November 2001.
 He was arrested for public nudity and disturbing the peace when Sunnyvale, Cal., police found him putting his favorite doll to use in the middle of a busy intersection.
 Doctors diagnosed Dig-Dug as a schizophrenic and put him on a strict regimen of anti-psychotics.
 He is now back on track and working regularly as the main character in Metroid Prime.

-Stick It In The Slot
+Back to Stick It In The Slot

 |